coder-backend/NASA-Hackathon2020/README.md

 Here you can see location of the all the users, and if you want to give alert message you can type that also, as soon as you click submit button, people around 20km from you will get the notification of your alert and message you typed.

-And in the Home page you can also see a 'Contacts' button, so what it does is it will sent the notification to those only are are the your contact list
+And in the Home page you can also see a 'Contacts' button, so what it does is, it will sent the notification to  only those who are in your contact list

 Plus we have created a Fire Detection model, which will alert the authorities whenever fire take place